-Both the limited liability company and the corporation offer their owners similar protections and advantages.
-Both provide owners with protection from liability.
-Many view the limited liability company as a more flexible business structure while others view the structured nature of a corporation as a benefit.
+Both the Limited Liability Company (better known as an LLC) and the Corporation offer their owners similar protections and advantages.
+Both provide owners with protection from legal and financial liability.
+Many view the LLC as a more flexible business structure, while others view the structured nature of a corporation as a benefit.

-Below is a brief description of some possible benefits of each structure.
+Below is a brief description of just some of the possible benefits of each business structure:

 Limited Liability Company